 - Statements and leaks for public consumption, typically to the media

 Many of PR’s components, tactics and processes are labor-intensive.
-Budget permitting, a full-blown PR campaign may require the hiring of one or more part or full-time employees to handle certain customized duties, in addition to an outside PR firm.
+Budget permitting, a full-blown PR campaign may require the hiring of an outside PR firm or additional employees to handle certain customized duties.

 What is online reputation management?